pradeepcep/qwaver/README.md

 * "Linked collections".  linked collections are all of queries that take exatly one parameter: the id of a related object.

 #### Small but cool things:
+* login via google, github, linkedin
+* have parent reference in queries.Query model (if the query was cloned from another)
+* have query text revision history
 * set query type to: automatic, table, bar chart, line chart, pie or pivot
 * test database connection when adding new database
 * webpage preview when sharing results via slack or email (e.g. add open graph social previews to results.
 This will necessitate making an image url)